Rehearsal and Performance Guidelines

 Riser use must be coordinated with the Choral Graduate Assistant in charge of risers.

-Storage and Set-up.
+Storage & Set-up.

 Risers are stored in the Riser Storage Cage in S1 – the 2000 level of Corbett Center.
 All clips and clamps are stored on a cart that lives with the risers.
 It is the responsibility of the Ensemble GA’s doing the set-ups to get the equipment that they need.
-If pit plugs are needed, see Jessica Lucas in Performance Management as they are stored in a separate room.
-Risers should never be left in the backstage area of a hall without planning this with the Scheduling Office.
+If pit plugs in Corbett Auditorium are needed, see Jessica Lucas in Performance Management.
+Risers should never be left in the backstage area of a hall, for any reason.
 Ensemble GAs who need to use risers should meet with the Riser GA to review the schedule of usage, and for proper moving and proper storage methods.

 Performance Management does not set or strike risers.
 It is the responsibility of the users of the risers to make sure that the risers are set-up and taken down, in a safe and secure manner.
 Do not lean or set risers or platforms against the orchestra shell at any time.
-The shell can be easily scratched and is very hard to match touch up colors.
 It is important when setting the risers that they do not obstruct the operation of the fire curtain, or the Performance Management Office will require that they be moved.

 Screens & Projectors